Wise · Wise Terms of Use · View original document ↗

 What it is

-If you have a problem with Wise, you must resolve it through private arbitration — not in court.
-You also cannot join with other customers to bring a class action lawsuit against Wise.
+If you have a legal dispute with Wise, you must resolve it through individual arbitration rather than by suing in court or joining a class action lawsuit.

 Consumer impact (what this means for users)